gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Cause Length is equal to the number of Causes 8 + N * 2

+Below a number of defined Error Causes are defined, additional causes can be registered with IANA following the rules in {{IANA-Extra-Cause}}.

 ### Error in the Protection Engine List (EPROTLIST) {#eprotlist}

 If list of protection engines contained in the INIT signal doesn't